WookieCode13/DemoSkills/STEPS.md

 }
 NGINX
 sudo nginx -t && sudo systemctl reload nginx`

+- DNS
-- DNS: point `longranch.com` A record to the EC2 public IP (or test first using the EC2 public DNS name instead of the domain).
+  - Point `longranch.com` A record to the instance’s Elastic IP (or its current public IP).

+- Verify
-- Verify: browse to `http://longranch.com/employee/swagger` (or the EC2 public DNS + `/employee/swagger`).
+  - Open `http://longranch.com/employee/swagger` (or the EC2 public DNS + `/employee/swagger`).
-- Cost control: when done, stop or terminate the instance to avoid charges.

-Later: add HTTPS with Let’s Encrypt, swap to App Runner/ECS, and automate with Harness/Terraform once the manual path is clear.
+  - If Swagger redirects to HTTPS and fails, temporarily remove `app.UseHttpsRedirection()` in `apis/EmployeeAPI/Program.cs`, republish, and re‑upload.

+- Teardown (avoid costs)
+  - Delete A record, disassociate/release Elastic IP, terminate the instance, delete the S3 object/bucket.

+Later: add HTTPS (Let’s Encrypt), then a managed service (App Runner/ECS), and finally Harness/Terraform for repeatability.

+My notes:
+EC2 (Elastic Compute Cloud)	Raw virtual machines in the cloud — you manage the OS, patching, scaling, and deployments yourself.
+Think “AWS’s version of a server.”
+ECS (Elastic Container Service)	AWS’s container orchestration service.
+It runs Docker containers for you on a cluster of EC2 instances (or serverless using Fargate).
+You focus on containers, not OS.
+NGINX is lightweight software that can: Serve static websites